IFP

 the

-growing market for residential and small commercial wood pellet stoves and
+growing fuel market for residential and small commercial wood pellet stoves and

 central heating systems.